awsdocs/aws-systems-manager-user-guide/doc_source/automation-cliwalk.md

 1. [Download](https://aws.amazon.com/cli/) the AWS CLI to your local machine\.

-1. Execute the following command to run the AWS\-UpdateLinuxAmi document and run the Automation workflow\.
+1. Run the following command to run the AWS\-UpdateLinuxAmi document and run the Automation workflow\.
 In the parameters section, In the parameters section, specify your Automation role, an AMI source ID, and an Amazon EC2 instance profile role\.

    ```
    aws ssm start-automation-execution \